UditNS/Playing-with-React/Day 1/Theory1.md

 On day 1, I have learned how to use DOM in React and JS.
 We use DOM in Js through JS engine which let us use the JS on the browser.

+React is a library.
+Library takes minimum efforts to put it into application

 React can exist without typescript, redux and whatever you can think.
 On day 1, we will see pure react.